Points criteria for players moving to England after Brexit

 The British government has approved the criteria for requirements that all overseas players will be assessed by after a proposal from the Football Association, the Premier League and the English Football League.

-Players will be assessed based on senior and youth international appearances, club appearances and the quality of the selling club and its league, under the system announced Tuesday.
+Players will be assessed based on senior and youth international appearances, club appearances and a rating of the selling club and its league, under the system announced Tuesday.

 Players accumulating the necessary amount of points will earn a work permit automatically, while players just below the threshold may be considered for an exemptions panel.